 A written copy of the proposed amendment will be given to the Board members and discussed at a meeting of the Board.

 A Board vote on the proposed amendment will not take place at the initial Board meeting at which the proposed amendment was first presented and discussed, but at the subsequent Board meeting.
+The subsequent Board meeting may be accomplished by notational voting which may be by telephone conference call or by electronic mail.

 A proposed amendment will not be approved unless it receives the vote of at least six (6) Board members.